onnela-lab/forest/pine/powrep/README.md

 ___
 ## 2. Overview <a name="version"/>

-The iOS and Android versions of the Beiwe app can be configured to collect various operating system messages related to a phone's power state.
-These are collected and organized by the Beiwe backend according to the usual conventions for raw Beiwe data.
-However, note that the raw file format and contents differ between iOS and Android.
-The following two sections provide details.
+The iOS and Android versions of the Beiwe app can be configured to collect various operating system messages related to a phone's power state.  **In general, power state events may be best understood as indicators of transitions among various device states.**

+These event records are collected and organized by the Beiwe backend according to the usual conventions for raw Beiwe data.
 See `beiwetools/README.md` for more information about Beiwe time formats, file-naming conventions, and directory structure.

+**Note that the raw file format and content differ between iOS and Android.**  The following two sections provide details.

 ___
 ## 3. iOS Power State Events <a name="ios"/>